hacs/default/.github/PULL_REQUEST_TEMPLATE.md

-Before you submit a pull request, please make sure you have to following:
+Before you submit a pull request, please make sure you have the following:

 - [ ] You are submitting only 1 repository.
 - [ ] You repository is compliant with https://hacs.xyz/docs/publish/start